Hurricane Lee continues churn towards east coast of US and Canada

 Already, Lee is "producing dangerous surf and rip currents" on the southeastern US coast, said the US National Weather Service (NWS).

+Hurricane and tropical storm watches have been issued for the entire coastlines of Rhode Island, Massachusetts, New Hampshire and much of Maine.

-Bermuda has been placed under a tropical storm warning.
+Bermuda was placed under a tropical storm warning earlier on Wednesday.

 Lee, which formed in the first week of September, is expected to lash states that have already seen above average rainfall over the past month.